Slate fragments

 The ideal route is to follow the village loop : in 3km, it takes you on a journey of discovery through the wonders of the village.

-noon
+at noon

-Before hitting the road again, take the time to stroll through the narrow streets to discover the wash house, the market hall, and the noble houses, and let your feet guide you to the Salignac Castle.
+Before hitting the road again, take the time to stroll through the narrow streets to discover the wash house, the market hall, and the noble houses, and let your steps guide you to the Salignac Castle.

-Afternoon
+the Afternoon

 Continue your day with an intimate and moving visit to the Château de Lacypierre in Saint-Crépin-et-Carlucet.
-The history of the Benié de Lacypierre family is fascinating.
+The history of the Benié de Lacypierre is fascinating.

 and will touch your heart.
 As a grand finale, you can end the day at the Eyrignac Gardens bathed in the soft light of the setting sun.